-U Is for URL: How to Optimize URL’s to Improve Your SEO Ranking
+How to Optimize Your URL to Improve SEO Ranking

 You know, this inbound marketing dictionary is fun to write because we get to learn along with our readers.
 I could say I knew what URL stands for before writing this blog post, but as a wise young man once said via lines written for him in a television script: “Friends don’t lie.”

 The reason no one knows what URL stands for is because we don’t need to know to mess around on the internet.
 Consider https://www.rakacreative.com.

 According to people who care, there are two components to every URL: